-In 2023, a mix of webinars and in-person seminars were offered, with a noticeable reduction in face-to-face attendance compared with pre-pandemic levels.
-The Annual Conference was held face-to-face.
-On-site training and reviews of governance were delivered both face-to-face and remotely during the year, using video technology as appropriate.
+In 2024, a mix of webinars, in-person seminars, partner events and our Annual Conference were offered, with a noticeable reduction in face-to-face attendance compared with pre-pandemic levels.
+On-site training and reviews of governance were delivered both face-to-face and hybrid during the year, using video technology as appropriate.
+To support member schools during this challenging and turbulent period, and to ensure they remained informed, AGBIS worked in partnership with the ISC and its Associations to provide free-of-charge webinars and advice on the impact of the VAT changes being implemented by government.

-The annual ISC census indicates that pupil numbers in the sector have broadly recovered to pre-pandemic levels, although the Association is aware of an increasing trend towards school mergers and closures in the sector.
-This is primarily due to significant financial headwinds and increasing regulatory pressures, affecting some smaller schools in particular.
+The annual ISC census indicated a slight decrease in pupil numbers for 2024 and the Association is aware of a continued and increasing trend towards school mergers and closures in the sector.
+This is primarily due to the challenging financial, economic and political landscape, in addition to increasing regulatory pressures, affecting many schools and some smaller schools in particular.